Road Rash: Road Rash 64 (1999)

 Road Rash 64 was released in 1999 for the Nintendo 64.
 Electronic Arts did not design or publish it; the intellectual property rights were licensed to THQ, which in turn had its own Pacific Coast Power & Light (founded by former EA employee Don Traeger) develop the game.

 Road Rash: Jailbreak (2000)

 Road Rash: Jailbreak was released in 2000 for the PlayStation, with a handheld port released in 2003 for the Game Boy Advance with the same title.
 New features include an interconnected road system and two-player cooperative play with a sidecar.

 Road Rash (2009)

 Road Rash was released in 2009 for J2ME.
 It was sold on EA Mobile site only.

 Spiritual successors

-A spiritual successor, Road Redemption was released in 2017 for Microsoft Windows, MacOS, Nintendo Switch, PlayStation 4, and Xbox One and later Road Redemption Mobile on Android & iOS in 2022.
-Another spiritual successor, Road Rage was released in 2017 for Microsoft Windows, PlayStation 4, and Xbox One.
+A spiritual successor, Road Redemption, was released in 2017 for Microsoft Windows, MacOS, Nintendo Switch, PlayStation 4, and Xbox One, and later as Road Redemption Mobile for Android and iOS in 2022.
+Another spiritual successor, Road Rage, was released in 2017 for Microsoft Windows, PlayStation 4, and Xbox One.